Daskal1994/CuleFilo/README.md

 # Cule Filo - AI-powered restaurant search engine

 > Discover the top 3 restaurants serving your favorite food near you.
-Just enter your craving and location in our free AI-powered app, and start your culinary adventure today!.
+Just enter your craving and location in our free AI-powered app, and start your culinary adventure today!

 **Demo:** https://cule-filo.pages.dev